brk5673/cy-tgs/README.md

-# bf
+#
- api test for bf project
+download the project on your local run npm install to get all dependencies